chalkies/chalkies.github.io/index.md

 7. you must tell us the move-in dates (and move-out, if subletting)
 8. you must tell us what pets you have (for allergies) and what pets you can allow

-If you're a person looking for a house:
-1. provide your budget in the subject line
+If you're a person looking for a house, we hope you find rad people to live with through chalkboard!
+There are no requirements for housing posts, but we hear that you may find something more easily if you provide some details about what you looking for.
+What are you looking for in your next home?
+What locations are you looking for?
+It can even be helpful to provide the range of rent you are considering, if you are feel comfortable.
-2. what you're are looking for in terms of location (examples: east bay only, within 1 mile of BART, ground floor rooms only, etc).
-3. what you are looking for in your next home (examples: shared food plan, weekly meetings with housemates, nonviolent communication protocols, QT only housing, BIPOC only housing, a bedroom door, a backyard to garden in)
+Sample descriptions: east bay only, within 1 mile of BART, ground floor rooms only, Oakland, shared food plan, weekly meetings with housemates, nonviolent communication protocols, QT-only housing, BIPOC-only housing, a bedroom door, a backyard to garden in, under <$1000, $1200 - $1500, as cheap as possible, <$1000 including utilities.

 # Events